 This ability replaces the Limit Break (Dual Azure Mastery).

 A morpher can assume a form of a creature based on the blue magic spells she has in her repertoire.
 At 1st level, a morpher can morph for a number of rounds per day equal to 4 + her Constitution modifier.
 For each level after 1st she possesses, the morpher can morph for 2 additional rounds per day.
 Temporary increases to Constitution, such as that gained from dwarf’s endurance, do not increase the total number of rounds that a morpher can morph per day.
 A morpher can morph as a standard action.
 The total number of rounds of morph per day is renewed after resting for 8 hours, although these hours need not be consecutive.
-While in a morph, a morpher gains the Strength, Dexterity, and Constitution scores of the creature she turns into, but does not gain the extraordinary special qualities, supernatural abilities, and spell-like abilities except for the blue magic spell based on the creature.
+While in a morph, a morpher gains the Strength, Dexterity, and Constitution scores of the creature she turns into, as well as the size, but does not gain the extraordinary special qualities, supernatural abilities, and spell-like abilities except for the blue magic spell based on the creature.
 Also, while in a morph, a morpher cannot cast spells (besides the creature’s blue magic spells) because the morph ability interferes with her spellcasting.
 The assumed form can’t have more Hit Dice than her blue mage level.
 A morpher can end her morph as a free action, and is fatigued for 1 minute after a morph ends.
 A morpher can’t enter a new morph while fatigued or exhausted, but can otherwise enter a morph multiple times per day.
 If a morpher falls unconscious, her morph immediately ends.

 This ability replaces blue magery.